mesg-foundation/engine/docs/api/core.md

 #### DeployServiceRequest
-The request's data from the `DeployService` API.
+The request's data for `DeployService` API.

 **Example**
 ```json